Jeff Shibasaki

 The crash

-I thought I was doing everything right—no red meat, only weekend drinking, and jogging on Saturdays.
+I thought I was doing everything right to be healthy—no red meat, only weekend drinking, and jogging on Saturdays.
 Then—bam!
 One ER trip later, I was on the operating table getting my gallbladder removed.
 My system crashed.
 Hard!

 Geeks like us are usually early adopters, but it’s easy to fall behind when we stop paying attention.
 Showing up isn’t enough.
 We have to build better habits, too!
 That emergency room visit was my wake-up call.
 I didn’t want to spend the second half of my life with shoulda, woulda, coulda regrets.
 I was determined to fix my glitchy habits.
-Armed with lifestyle medicine books, documentaries, podcasts, and dozens of open browser tabs, I got to work.
+Armed with books, documentaries, podcasts, and dozens of open browser tabs, I took a deep dive—down rabbit holes that kept branching, looping, and going further than I ever expected.

 Creating patchOS

-Even though I have no medical credentials—and the only letters behind my name are G, double E, and K—I realized I could create a behavior-change system using the same principles I use to create digital products: clear, concise, and helpful instructions.
+Even though I have no medical credentials—and the only letters behind my name are G, double E, and K—I realized I could create a behavior-change system using the same principles I use to design digital experiences—turning complex ideas into clear, simple, and easy-to-follow solutions.
 So that’s exactly what I did.
-I reverse-engineered the advice of top lifestyle docs into six default habits—simple, memorable, and system-friendly.
-These habits became patchOS—the wellness operating system designed to keep habits top of mind with two-word defaults that could prevent or mitigate system glitches:
+I reverse-engineered the advice of top lifestyle docs into six default habits—simple, memorable, and easy to use.
+These habits became patchOS—the operating system designed to patch the habits that hold you back and keep better ones top of mind with simple two-word defaults—easy to remember and use:

 1. Plan Ahead